RubixML/ML/README.md

 ```

 ### SVR
 The Support Vector Machine Regressor is a maximum margin algorithm for the purposes of regression.
-Similarly to the Support Vector Machine Classifier, the model produced by SVR (*R* for regression) depends only on a subset of the training data, because the cost function for building the model ignores any training data close to the model prediction given by parameter epsilon.
-The value of epsilon defines a margin of tolerance where no penalty is given to errors.
+Similarly to the [Support Vector Machine Classifier](#svc), the model produced by SVR (*R* for regression) depends only on a subset of the training data, because the cost function for building the model ignores any training data close to the model prediction given by parameter *epsilon*.
+Thus, the value of epsilon defines a margin of tolerance where no penalty is given to errors.

 > **Note**: This estimator requires the [SVM PHP extension](https://php.net/manual/en/book.svm.php) which uses the LIBSVM engine written in C++ under the hood.